|Beth in Colorado (#47321605)|

-I've recently become a little hooked on taking pictures out in Union Highland Cemetery in Florence, Colorado.
+I became a little hooked on taking pictures out in Union Highland Cemetery in Florence, Colorado back in 2011.
 I do so love UHC.
 One day I'll have photos of every Headstone out there up on Findagrave, and will have connected my peeps buried out there to each other.
 It was the Little Ones who got me hooked.
 "Where's your Momma, Baby?
 Where's your Papa?"
 Drove me nuts, so I started trying to find Momma's and Daddy's.
 I'm now a lost cause.

 All of this with a full-time job that I'm on-call for 24/7, bowling on Thursdays (which I really suck at, but somebody's got to be the Team Handicap), gardening (both flowers & veggies), and riding bikes with my husband, John, in the mountains on my beloved Harley, Pookah.